The Three Productivity Gaps Every CEO Must Address

 The Listening Productivity Gap:

 Our authenticity moves at the pace at which we listen: 100 million times as fast as thought.
-It contains far more data, more information, more knowledge and more wisdom than thought.

-If your primary emphasis is for your employees to be quick in thought, when listening is so much faster, you will be slowing workforce engagement, productivity and efficiency down.
+If your primary emphasis is for your employees to be quick in thought, when listening is so much faster, you will be slowing workforce engagement, productivity, and efficiency down.

 The question is, how authentic are we?
-How connected are we to our own authenticity.
+How connected are we to our own authenticity?

 To build sustainable organizations, the ground on which they are built is the listening power of their employees.